gogza/jot/README.txt

 == INSTALL:

-* sudo gem install jot
+* checkout this repo for now

 == LICENSE: